Research & Practice

 Within a framework of embodied phenomenology, space is no longer a backdrop but an experiential field intertwined with the body.
 Interaction is not diminished; rather, it is repositioned.
 It does not seek efficiency or event-triggered progression, but functions as a condition for perceptual unfolding.
 Spatial response gradually emerges through movement and pause, allowing structure to take shape over time.

 Emptiness, reserve, delay, and stabilization are not given states but are confirmed through intertwining and return.
 Perception is not merely a channel for meaning, but the very site where meaning is generated and transformed.
-Meaning does not appear instantaneously; it gradually surfaces through temporal extension.
+Meaning does not appear instantaneously; it gradually surfaces over time.

 Early Explorations